 - Which paid rates were selected?
 I always picked the best refundable paid rate shown on Hyatt’s website, but without applying any discounts like AAA, military, government, etc.

 - What about point earnings on paid rates?
 An ideal analysis would include the value of point earnings on paid rates.
 For simplicity, this was not considered in this analysis.
-This decision has the affect of slightly over-valuing Hyatt points.
+This decision has the effect of slightly over-valuing Hyatt points.

 - Which specific dates did I use?

 - Weekday: Wednesday September 15th